Stop and search

 - if there has been serious violence or disorder in the area

-- if the police are looking for a suspect who fits your description
+- if police are looking for a suspect who fits your description

-- if the police have reasonable grounds to suspect you’re carrying drugs, a weapon or stolen property
+- if police have reasonable grounds to suspect you’re carrying drugs, a weapon or stolen property

 - in countering terrorism

 If you're stopped and searched:

-You must stay for the full length of the search.
+- you must stay for all of the search

-Police must make sure the search time is kept to a minimum.
+- police must make sure the search time is as short as possibl

-The search must take place at or near to where you were stopped, unless moving you would protect your privacy.
+- the search must take place where you were stopped or nearby, unless moving you would protect your privacy

-Before a search, where practicable a police officer must tell you the grounds for the search, what they're looking for, their name (except where the stop and search is to do with terrorism) and the station that they’re attached to.
+Before a search, a police officer must tell you the grounds for the search, what they're looking for, their name (except where the stop and search is to do with terrorism) and the station they’re attached to.

-The police can only search you further if they have strong grounds to believe that you may be concealing a prohibited item or illegal substance and a more thorough search is required.
-If this is the case, you have to be searched out of public view and the officer who performs the search must be the same sex as you.
+The police can only search you more thoroughly if they believe you might be hiding a banned item or illegal substance.
+They must search you out of public view.
+The officer doing the search must be the same sex as you.